Users-not-found/trial-readme/README.md

 ```

-*API_ID/HASH: Get these from [https://my.telegram.org](https://my.telegram.org) under "API Development Tools".
+API_ID/HASH: Get these from [https://my.telegram.org](https://my.telegram.org) under "API Development Tools".<br>
-*DEST_CHAT: The ID of the group/channel where messages will be sent.{u can get this from the this app's website itself }
+DEST_CHAT: The ID of the group/channel where messages will be sent.{u can get this from the this app's website itself }<br>
-*SOURCE_CHATS: Comma-separated list of IDs you want to sync FROM.{u can get this from the this app's website itself }
+SOURCE_CHATS: Comma-separated list of IDs you want to sync FROM.{u can get this from the this app's website itself }<br>

 ---